two-hundred/celerity-docs/docs/applications/resources/celerity-consumer.md

 :::note
 Links between consumers and topics are not supported as part of a blueprint.
-The reason for this is that pub/sub systems are designed to be decouple applications and a blueprint in the context of Celerity is to define a single application.
+The reason for this is that pub/sub systems are designed to be decoupled applications and a blueprint in the context of Celerity is to define a single application.
 A topic should be defined in blueprints for producer applications and a consumer should be defined in blueprints for consumer applications.
 The outputs of a topic can be used to configure a consumer.
 Multiple producers can publish to the same topic, different blueprints can define the same topic, read more about it in the [`celerity/topic` documentation](/docs/applications/resources/celerity-topic).
 :::